-The SUNY Cobleskill Auxiliary Services, Inc. (CAS) is a not-for-profit corporation that operates, manages and promotes college auxiliary services, including dining facilities, vending machines, and residence hall laundry facilities.
-Membership of the CAS includes members of the College's administration, faculty, students and council.
+The SUNY Cobleskill Auxiliary Services, Inc. (CAS) is a not-for-profit corporation that operates, manages and promotes college auxiliary services, including dining facilities, vending machines, residence hall laundry facilities, and the campus store.
+Membership of the CAS board includes members of the College's administration, faculty, students and the College Council.
 CAS awards supplementary grants to the College's offices and programs each year.
-Funding for these grants is derived from interest income generated by the investment of profits from CAS operations.
+Funding for these grants is derived from interest income generated by the investment portfolio.